Protocol Background

 two-phase commit

-Agents propose actions as draft blocks.
-Low-value actions auto-approve instantly.
+Low-value actions auto-approve.
 High-value actions queue for human confirmation.
-Every draft is a FoodBlock.

 4